goodandev/Doublegram-Startup-Telegram-Scraper-Adder/README.md

 Use your Telegram accounts to add users to your groups and channels in an automatic and personalized way.
 Run multiple tasks, even in background, even on a VPS.

 Doublegram come in three editions, the Startup Edition is now free and open source.
-This is the first public stable release of doublegram.
+This is the first public stable release of Doublegram.

 You can learn more about the other editions on www.doublegram.me.